meg768/homebridge-telldus-tellstick-duo/README.md

     }

 The **triggerLength** entry is optional and specifies, in seconds, how long the motion sensor should be in a triggered state.
+Default is 5 seconds.

 ## Useful Links